 - developing an irregular heartbeat

-With timely medical treatment, AWD has very low death rate.
+With timely medical treatment, AWD has a very low death rate.
 However, some symptoms of alcohol withdrawal may last for more than a year.
 These include:

 - mood swings

 The best way to prevent AWD is to drink moderately or not at all.
 Talk to your doctor if you think you drink heavily.
 They can help you quit drinking in a safe environment and prevent serious symptoms of alcohol withdrawal.
 It’s important to address issues with heavy drinking in a medical environment rather than trying it on your own.

 Get emergency medical help if you think you’re experiencing symptoms of AWD.
 You have a better chance of making a full recovery if you receive prompt medical attention.

 If you’re planning on decreasing your dependence on alcohol, consult your doctor.
 They can recommend inpatient or outpatient care, depending on your current health status.